 Not a Cinderella Story

 I don’t have a stepmother, have never been blonde and wouldn’t know how to clean a fireplace if ashes were stacked to the flue.
 But my road to publication didn’t come overnight or without a lot of disappointment.
-Yes, I have my Prince Charming (and a little Princess to boot), but other than that, Cinderella and I have nothing in common.
+Cinderella and I have nothing in common.
 Of course, my becoming published did have a lot to do with finding the perfect fit, so who knows?
 Maybe I do have a fairy godmother somewhere out there.

 In 1996, I retired from teaching, joined my family’s manufacturing business and gave myself more time to write.
 “The call” from Harlequin came in March of 1997 with an offer to publish SEDUCING SULLIVAN, my fourth completed novel.

 Clearly, all the rejection letters and years of working to improve and hone my style paid off.
-Since that first “call,” I’ve sold over 40 books to four major publishers.
-All hot, all sexy and all fun!
+Since that first “call,” I’ve sold over 40 books to four major publishers and have since published 5 projects on my own…with more in the pipeline.
+All of them are hot, all of them are sexy and all of them are fun!